sewerynstawiarski/GitHub-API-WebClient/GitHubApiWebClient/README.md

     2.2 CommitDTO (contains sha of the last made commmit)

-<ins>_Content is provided in json format and requires header "Accept: application/json" with GET request._</ins>
+<ins>_Content is provided in JSON format and requires header "Accept: application/json" with GET request._</ins>

 <ins>**Used technologies:**</ins>
 Spring Boot 3.2.2